bjornaa/ladim1/doc/source/configuration.rst

 necessary.
 The example configuration files are self-describing and can easily be modified.

-Note that the indentation in a yaml file is mandatory, it i spart of the syntax.
+Note that the indentation in a yaml file is mandatory, it is part of the syntax.
 The indentation has to be done by spaces, not tabs.
 Reasonable editors will recognize yaml-files by the extension and will automatically produce spaces when you hit the tab key.

 .. seealso::
   Module :mod:`configuration`